jpalardy/dotfiles/vim/pack/bundle/start/vindent/README.md

 ## Usage and Quick Start

 `vindent.vim` comes with no default keybindings.
-Here is a recommended set of keybindings to put in your `.vimrc`/`init.vim` (before the plugin is loaded, e.g., before `packloadall`):
+Here is a recommended set of keybindings to put in your `.vimrc`/`init.vim`:

 ```vim
 let g:vindent_motion_OO_prev   = '[=' " jump to prev block of same indent.